omercahit/ros_node-red_test/README.md

 mongosh
 ```

-Install mongodb-compass tou your system.
+Install mongodb-compass to your system.
 You can use this tutorial: https://www.mongodb.com/docs/compass/current/install/
 Start compass with this command:
 ```bash
 mongodb-compass
 ```

-In the first time, you need the create a database and a collection in this databasehttps://github.com/omercahit/move_base_client.
+In the first time, you need the create a database and a collection in this database.
 Name the database with "ros_db" and name the collection with "ros_db_col".

 Go to your workspace and clone these repositories with following commands:
 ```bash